Skip to content

 Before interacting with OCA objects, the controller must establish a network connection to the device. libaes70 provides integration points for different networking libraries, so you can choose the one that fits your project.

-An example for establishing a connection can be found in the example in examples/simple_controller:
+An example for establishing a connection can be found in examples/simple_controller:

 static void connect()